mlomb/onnx2code/README.md

 # onnx2code

-Generate plain C/ASM code for inference of ONNX models without dependencies
+Generate plain C++ code for inference of ONNX models without dependencies

+This project was made as an alternative to a final exam for the assignment "Computer Organization II".
+You can read the writeup in [docs/TP Final onnx2code.pdf](docs/TP%20Final%20onnx2code.pdf) (in Spanish).

 ## Model support